darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 the right order.
 Each subtree of the parse tree turned into a subsequence of the instructions.

 The bytecode we just saw was specific to CPython 3.4; in other versions of Python the bytecode varies, maybe even for this tiny example.
 The code produced by Tailbiter is meant for CPython 3.4 only, and might crash other interpreters.
-(ASTs on the other hand are mostly compatible within a major version, like Python 3.*x*.)
+ASTs are mostly compatible within a major version, like Python 3.*x*.

 ### A symbolic assembly form